Bertrand256/dash-masternode-tool/doc/config-connection-ssh.md

 ### Configuration

 #### 1. Enable JSON-RPC and "indexing" in the Dash daemon configuration
-The procedure is similar to the RPC/indexing [setup](config-connection-direct.md#2-enable-json-rpc-and-indexing-in-the-dash-core) in Dash Core application.
+The procedure is similar to the RPC/indexing [procedure](config-connection-direct.md#2-enable-json-rpc-and-indexing-in-the-dash-core) for a local RPC node scenario.
  * log-in to the server running _Dash daemon (dashd)_ with a SSH terminal
  * cd do the _dashd's_ configuration directory: `cd ~/.dashcore`
  * open the `dash.conf` file with your preferred text editor
- * enter the configuration parameters that have been listed [here](config-connection-direct.md#21-set-the-required-parameters-in-the-dashconf-file)
+ * enter the configuration parameters listed [here](config-connection-direct.md#21-set-the-required-parameters-in-the-dashconf-file)
- * stop the _Dash daemon_: `./dash-cli stop`
+ * stop the _dashd_ process: `./dash-cli stop`
- * start the _Dash daemon_ with reindex option: `./dashd -reindex`
+ * start the _dashd_ with the _-reindex_ parameter: `./dashd -reindex`

+Take into account, that the last step can take several hours to complete.

 ### 2. Configure connection in DMT
  * In the main application window click the `Configure` button.